mountaincharlie/project-one-rock-climbing/README.md

 ---
 Done: [add to Site Credits page]
 * Google Fonts [add-link] for Montserrat and Roboto (or the Fira Sans?) fonts used
-* Using the Flexbox method to centralize content horizontally **and** vertically [Link: https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block (scroll to: Approach 2 - Flexbox method)]
+* Using the Flexbox method to centralize content horizontally **and** vertically <a href = "https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block" >(scroll to: Approach 2 - Flexbox method)</a>
 * Using social media icons from Icons8:
     * <a href="https://icons8.com/icon/84884/instagram">Instagram icon by Icons8</a>
     * <a href="https://icons8.com/icon/84872/facebook">Facebook icon by Icons8</a>